Skip to main content

 OPERATE_RET tdl_disp_dev_flush(TDL_DISP_HANDLE_T disp_hdl, TDL_DISP_FRAME_BUFF_T *frame_buff);

-Deinitialize driver bus, turn off screen backlight, etc.
+Deinitialize the driver bus and turn off the screen backlight, among other necessary cleanup tasks.

 /**